Skip to main content

 • Open the Program Mode.

-• Manually select the relevant range of cells you want the AI to interpret.
+• Manually select the relevant range of cells you want the AI to interpret for a more controlled creation of data in the program data sheet.

 Sample Prompts: